nkocjan/parking/README.md

-# parking
-#express and mongo-db app
-#To see full warking web-page come to link:
+# parking.
+Express and mongo-db app.
+To see full warking web-page come to link: